Research

 Before the LLM sees a single token, Vrin has already understood the query, consulted the knowledge graph, traversed multi-hop relationships, evaluated confidence, and organized evidence by concept.

-Structural classification in <1ms determines retrieval depth — simple factual lookups skip the full pipeline, complex queries get iterative multi-hop reasoning.
+Structural classification in under a millisecond determines retrieval depth.
+Simple factual lookups skip the full pipeline; complex queries get iterative multi-hop reasoning.

 Multi-hop beam search with hub-weighted Personalized PageRank, synonym edge resolution, and three parallel traversal strategies merged via reciprocal rank fusion.

-Complex queries are decomposed into dependency-ordered sub-questions with targeted retrieval per gap — each iteration snapshots state and reverts if quality degrades.
+Complex queries decomposed into dependency-ordered sub-questions with targeted retrieval per gap.
+Each iteration snapshots state and reverts if quality degrades.

 Vrin's architecture maps to established constructs in cognitive science.
 The dual-store knowledge graph (Neptune for structured facts, OpenSearch for unstructured passages) mirrors the brain's Complementary Learning Systems: the hippocampus for fast episodic indexing, the neocortex for slow, structured knowledge consolidation.